KovalevichD/BackUpper/README.md

 ## Install

-Fork this repository and clone it locally.
-Open folder in the Terminal and complete installation
+Clone or download this repository locally.
+Open the folder in the Terminal and complete installation
 ```bash
 npm install
 ```